maddinpsy/spiritislandweb/Readme.md

 - [ ] Spirit Boards from all extensions
 - [ ] choose which extensions, before game start
 - [ ] Options to add custom boards
+- [ ] Drag Drop tokens on presence tracks into regions (removes token from track, adds token in region)

 ### Draw cards